antond/rspec-openapi/README.md

 # Change the example type(s) that will generate schema
 RSpec::OpenAPI.example_types = %i[request]

+# Change the OpenAPI version of the generated schema (default: 3.0.3)
+RSpec::OpenAPI.openapi_version = '3.0.3'
 ```

 ### How can I add information which can't be generated from RSpec?